-On Windows 10, you can find your Wi-Fi password for the access point you’re currently connected or saved networks.
-For example, if you’re trying help someone to join the same wireless network or you just want to remember it for future use.
+On Windows 10, you can find your Wi-Fi password for the access point you’re currently connected or saved networks, which can come in handy, for example, if you’re trying to help someone to join the same wireless network or you just want to remember it for future use.

-While the Settings app doesn’t offer a way to view this information, you can use Control Panel to find the Wi-Fi password for your current connection, and Command Prompt to view information for your current and saved networks you connected in the past.
+While the Settings app doesn’t offer a way to view this information, you can use Control Panel to find the Wi-Fi password for your current connection, and Command Prompt (or PowerShell) to view the information for your current and saved networks you connected in the past.

-How to find a Wi-Fi password using Control Panel
+How to find Wi-Fi password using Control Panel

-To view your current Wi-Fi password on Windows 10, do the following:
+To view current Wi-Fi password on Windows 10, use these steps:

 Open Control Panel.